steenk/tripledollar/README.md

 ### Attributes

-Adding attributes to the DOM is done by an object parameter with property names and values that will end up as attributes in the DOM object.
+Adding attributes to the DOM is done by an object parameter with property names and values that will end up as attributes in the DOM element.
 Easiest is to add this object as a literal in the function call.

 	var a = $$$('a', {href: 'http://www.google.com', target: '_blank'}, 'Google');